A Quick and Exact Method for Distributed Quantile Computation: Results

 \subsection{Experimental Setup}

 In order to effectively compare the performance of the proposed GK select algorithm, the execution time was measured across the following data set sizes ranging from 1 million to 1 billion random integers.
-The number of cores was varied across each of the data set sizes, ranging from 12 partitions (3 cores) to 120 partitions (30 cores).
+The number of core nodes was varied across each of the data set sizes, ranging from 12 partitions (3 core nodes) to 120 partitions (30 core nodes).
 Each trial was run 100 times, computing the mean time at the end.
 The resulting times were compared across several algorithms: Full sort, AFS, Jeffers, and GK Sketch.
 The GK Sketch algorithm in this case is the Apache Spark implementation, \texttt{approxQuantile}.
 We used AWS EMR release emr-7.9.0 with instance type \texttt{m5.xlarge}, having 4 vCore, 16 GiB memory running Spark version 3.5.5 and Hadoop version 3.4.1.
 Storage type is EBS using 15GiB volumes.

-In the 30-core configuration (Figure \ref{30core}), parallelism compresses absolute runtimes across the board while preserving the relative ordering observed at smaller core counts.
+In the 30-core-node configuration (Figure \ref{30core}), parallelism compresses absolute runtimes across the board while preserving the relative ordering observed at smaller core counts.
 GK Sketch and GK Select remain dominant: they stay sub-second through $10^7$ points, are only ~$1-1.3$ s at $10^8$, and increase to roughly $7-9$ s even at $10^{9}$ points.
 This shallow growth indicates near-linear scaling with small constant factors.
 Notably, these results show that even as $n$ becomes very large, GK Select achieves exact computation with only a modest time penalty—there is little practical sacrifice in runtime for exactness under multi-core execution.
 By contrast, Full Sort benefits from parallelism at moderate sizes but exhibits the expected superlinear growth as $n$ rises, and Jeffers/Al-Furaih do not extend to the largest inputs in this plot, suggesting less favorable scaling or resource limits relative to the GK methods.